Industrial Style - Interior Design Essentials

 • Industrial Style Interior Design - Explore Inspiring Room Ideas | Paintit.ai - 12

-Choose steel side tables, iron planters, or metal baskets for storage.
-These pieces echo the industrial workshop roots.
-Opt for matte finishes or brushed metals, and try to mix shapes and sizes for visual balance.
+Use steel side tables, iron planters, or metal baskets for storage.
+These elements pay homage to the brand’s workshop origins.
+Opt for matte finishes or brushed metals and try to mix shapes and sizes to achieve balance.

 • Industrial Style Interior Design - Explore Inspiring Room Ideas | Paintit.ai - 13